-"Problems" with the exam schedule-if you are scheduled to write three exams in three consecutive writing times, or if your exam times overlap, or if you have a work commitment which you cannot change, you have an exam conflict.
+If you are scheduled to write three exams in three consecutive writing times, or if your exam times overlap, or if you have a work commitment which you cannot change, you have an exam conflict.
 The deadlines for reporting exam conflicts to the Registrar's Office are posted with the detailed exam schedule.